Zanzibar White Sand Luxury Villas & Spa

 “We believe that high standards should be met while preserving the environment.
 Luxury shouldn’t cost the earth, and as such we strive to preserve and enhance the naturally rich landscape of Zanzibar with unobtrusive architecture designed around existing fauna.
 Zanzibar White Sand Luxury Villas & Spa is powered by wind and solar energy thanks to solar panels and a state-of-the-art wind turbine.Additionally, the resort relies on its own water source and desalination plant.
 Each villa is equipped with photovoltaic solar water heating system.
 We apply sustainable policies within the resort including recycling and growing organic fruits and vegetables in our plantation, which are used in our restaurant for a controlled quality.”

 If you really want to get away from it all, look towards Tanzania and then cast your eyes into the ocean off the coast.
 There lies the island of Zanzibar, one of the original Spice Islands, far away from all’s thoughts, and a real get away from it all island.
 And here you really can get away from all.
-If you don’t believe us, please watch the video below by Tomasz Gonda which permits us to feel the colourful soul of this island.
-But before we want to introduce Zanzibar, an original trading island.
+We want to introduce Zanzibar, an original trading island.
 Amongst the first visitors to Zanzibar were Arab traders who arrived in the 8th Century to trade gold, silks, ivory, spices, animal skins and slaves.
 A whole array of other nationalities arrived later, and many stayed and intermarried with the locals to form a culture that is uniquely diverse, and producing a race of people who regard hospitality to strangers as a sacred duty.

 Zanzibar is known mostly for pristine beaches but has a rich cultural history as a trading hub.
 The main island, Unguja, is home to a UNESCO World Heritage Site, Stone Town.
 An almost entirely Muslim city, Stone Town also has influences from Portuguese, Persian and Indian cultures.
 Stone Town is the old part of the capital, Zanzibar City and is a very small town that basically consists of beach front hotels and restaurants and an intricate network of alleyways within the interior.